topitbopit/rblx/hat_lib/DOCS.md

 ```

 ## How does it work
-dm topit#4057 cause i dont want to explain it rn loolol
+dm topit#4057 cause i dont want to explain it here loolol

 ## Q/A

 **What happens if i try to make a hat when there aren't any left on my character?**
-A warning will print to console and the NewHat call will return nil
+The NewHat call will return nil
 Probably gonna add a :HatExists() function or something later
 **What happens if i reset?**
 If DisableFlicker is enabled, then a fake hat will be there